Algebraic-Subregularity/minutes/04_pt-row.md

 instead of adjacency.

-As an exercise, one might show that all semilattices with identity (commutative and idempotent monoids) are 𝓙-trivial.
+As an exercise, one might show that all semilattices with identity (commutative and idempotent monoids) are 𝒥-trivial.
 This would prove the containment of the CB row in the newly generated PT row.